 Also, a first aid kit and the knowledge of how to use it can come in handy.

-Since the driving can be really long, make sure you have the proper tyre repair kit as well as the tyre air compressor.
+Since the driving can be really long, make sure you have the proper tire repair kit as well as the tire air compressor.

 A solar-powered charger can also be practical and power inverter for Cigarette Lighter.